On Sale October 3, 2023

 “This grand tour of loneliness visits the pain of subjective experience, the insights of science, the threat of technology, and the promise of art to discover solutions to one of the great public health issues of our time.
 In our hyper-connected but ultra-isolated world, we all need Project UnLonely.”

-– Thomas Insel, MD, former director of the NIH and author of Healing: Our Path from Mental Illness to Mental Health
+– Thomas Insel, MD, National Institute of Mental Health (NIMH) and author of Healing: Our Path from Mental Illness to Mental Health

 “Loneliness is a silent epidemic that no one talks about (because there is no one to talk to about it).
 Jeremy Nobel is the best friend and confidante we all need.
 Project UnLonely offers practical guidance and scientific context to how to fight loneliness in individuals and societies.
 His evidence-based approach elevates artistic expression to its rightful position of being as important as diet, exercise, and sleep.”